SNodeC/snode.c/docs/logging/round-01-baseline-contract-report.md

 - The current logger has a useful `setTickResolver` hook for deterministic elapsed ticks, but the wall-clock date/time remains part of the spdlog pattern; a future harness may need a process-local sink or normalization to avoid wall-clock instability.
 - `PLOG` compatibility should check that `errno` is captured at `LogMessage` construction time, not destructor time.
 - The semantic contract maps `WARNING` to intended `Warn` and `FATAL` to intended `Critical`; later implementation should state this mapping explicitly when bridging legacy macros.
 - MQTT currently duplicates identity in strings (`connectionName`, `MQTT Client`, `MQTT Broker`, `WsMqtt`).
-Round 2 should avoid broad migration and first introduce the semantic model around object boundaries.
+Round 2 should not integrate MQTT, `SocketConnection`, or `SocketContext`; use this observation only as future migration context after `src/log` core infrastructure and compatibility gates are reviewed.

 ## Recommendation for Round 2

 - Install or otherwise make available the missing `nlohmann_json>=3.11` dependency so the normal build and tests can run.
 - Add a focused legacy macro compatibility harness before changing macro internals.
 Prefer using `Logger::setTickResolver(...)`, `Logger::setDisableColor(true)`, and fixed thresholds to produce normalized comparisons.
 - Introduce semantic logging types behind new names only after the macro gate exists.
-- Start with scope metadata definitions and construction points for `SocketConnection`/`SocketContext`, but do not migrate production call sites until the compatibility gate passes.
+- Keep Round 2 limited to `src/log` core logging infrastructure and its focused compatibility tests/harness.
+Do not integrate `SocketConnection`, `SocketContext`, or other production object boundaries until a later reviewed round after the macro compatibility gate exists and passes.